chassall/flynn/README.txt.txt

 Major/Minor Revision History

+3.1.1
+Removed audio, since it won't work in Westgrid anyway

 3.1.0
 FLYNN is now a function that takes the config file as argument WAV data now saved properly